Planegg: Economy

 Koch Media has its head office in Planegg.
 It also hosts many biotech-companies, like ADVA Optical Networking, GPC Biotech, MediGene and MorphoSys.
-In addition, the Max Planck Institute of Neurobiology and the Max Planck Institute of Biochemistry are located in the section of Martinsried.
-Furthermore, Astelco optical systems, a manufacturer of space systems is located in Planegg.
+In addition, the Max Planck Institute of Biochemistry and the Max Planck Institute for Biological Intelligence are located in the section of Martinsried.
+Furthermore, ASTELCO Systems, a manufacturer of space systems is located in Planegg.

 Education

 There are two primary schools, the Grundschule Planegg and the Grundschule Martinsried, as well as the senior high school Feodor-Lynen-Gymnasium Planegg.

-The faculty of biology at the Ludwig Maximilian University of Munich is situated in Planegg.
+The Faculty of Biology and the Biomedical Center of the Ludwig Maximilian University of Munich are situated in the section of Martinsried.

 Transport

 The municipality has a railway station, Planegg, served by the Munich S-Bahn.